-- Improve case clearance rates to ensure Veterans have adequate income to live. - Decrease percentage of offenders without a GED or high school diploma. - Increase the percentage of released offenders with marketable job skills. - Reduce adult recidivism rate by providing employable job skills while incarcerated by working with MDOC. - Work with the court system to provide veteran drug courts to improve veteran outcomes.
+- Improve Case clearance rates to ensure Veterans have adequate income to live. - Decrease percentage of offenders without a GED or high school diploma. - Increase the percentage of released offenders with marketable job skills. - Reduce adult recidivism rate by providing employable job skills while incarcerated by working with MDOC.